Managing Procurement Auction Failure: Bid Requirements or Reserve Prices: Semiparametric identification and estimation

 Moreover, since $\kappa_n$ is a deterministic function of $n$ and the distribution of private costs and signals is independent of the number of potential bidders by Assumption \ref{a:ID1}\ref{a:independent}, we effectively assume that the private costs and signals are independent of the entry cost.

 Consider auctions with $N_l=n$ potential bidders.
-Since we observe the numbers of potential and active bidders, $\E[N^*_{l}/N_{l}\mid N_l=n]$ directly identifies the probability of entry conditional on at least two active bidders in auctions with $n$ potential bidders:
+Since we observe the numbers of potential and active bidders, $\E[N^*_{l}/N_{l}\mid N_l=n]$ is directly identified from the data.
+Recall from Assumption \ref{a:ID1}\ref{a:N_star dgp} that $\bar{N}_l$ is the latent count of potential bidders whose signals satisfy the entry condition, and that $N^*_l$ has the conditional distribution of $\bar{N}_l$ given the bid-requirement event $\bar{N}_l\geq 2$.
+We have:

-where the left-hand side equals $\E[N^*_{l}/N_{l}\mid N_l=n]$ under Assumption \ref{a:ID1}\ref{a:N_star dgp}.
+where the first equality is by symmetry across potential bidders, and the second equality is derived in the Appendix.
 When the number of potential bidders is two, auctions are observed only if both bidders enter, so any entry probability $0<p_2<1$ is observationally equivalent to entry with probability one and $p_2$ is unidentified.
 However, for all $n\geq 3$, $p_n$ is identified using equation \eqref{eq:p_N_ID}, as we show in Proposition S1 in the Supplement.

 If call-for-bids records, reasons for failure, and the award files with bids are all observed, then $\Pr[N^* < 2\mid p_n,n]$ is an observed feature of the data.
 In this case, $p_n$ is also identifiable from equation \eqref{eq:N^* geq 2} and therefore $p_n$ is over-identified.
 This equation can be incorporated into the estimation procedure to improve efficiency and to test the model.
-Moreover, $p_2$ is identifiable from $\Pr[N^* < 2\mid p_2,2] = p_2^2$.
+Moreover, $p_2$ is identifiable from $\Pr[N^* < 2\mid p_2,2] = 1-p_2^2$.

 The CDF of private costs conditional on entry $F^*(\cdot\mid p_n)$ is nonparametrically identified from the data using a modification of the inverse-bidding-function approach of \cite{GPV}.\footnote{In this semiparametric model, the CDF of private costs conditional on entry depends on $\theta$ through the parametric copula function.
 However, we omit $\theta_0$ from the notation $F^*(v\mid p_n)$ to emphasize that it is nonparametrically identified. } In the context of auctions with entry, this approach was used by \citet{MSX} and \cite{xu2013nonparametric}, but in our case it also requires an adjustment for the bid requirement condition $N_l^*\geq 2$.
 Let $\xi(\cdot\mid p, n)$ denote the inverse bidding strategy in auctions with entry probability $p$ and $N_l=n$ potential bidders:\footnote{We suppress $\theta_0$ from the notation for the inverse bidding function as it is identified nonparametrically.
 Following the same logic, we suppress $\theta_0$ from the notation for the CDF of bids, etc.} We use $G(\cdot\mid n)$ and $g(\cdot \mid n)$ to denote the CDF and PDF of the submitted bids, respectively, in auctions with $N_l=n$ potential bidders.
 Both functions can be estimated consistently from bid data.
 The CDF of private costs conditional on entry satisfies $F^*(v\mid p_n) = G(\xi^{-1}(v \mid p_n, n)\mid n)$ and, therefore, is identified if the inverse bidding function $\xi(\cdot\mid p_n,n)$ is identified.
 Consider an auction in which each of the $n-1$ competitors enters with probability $p$ and bids according to $G(\cdot \mid n)$.
 Let